cclifton91/cclifton91/README.md

 - 👋 Hi, I’m @cclifton91, you can call me Camille
 - 👀 I’m interested in front end development and Design
-- 🌱 I’m currently learning Python - Django
+- 🌱 I’m currently learning how to use JAMstack
 - 📫 How to reach me at devcclifton@gmail.com

 <!---